maxwellward/maxwellward/README.md

 ### Hi there 👋

-My name's Max, I'm from Canada and I love all things computers :)
+My name's Max, I'm from Canada and I put letters on screens to make fun stuff.

-- 🌱 I’m currently learning Javascript, Vue.js and general web development concepts.
+- 🌱 I’m currently working on expanding my knowledge in VueJS, Express, and Tailwind
-- 📫 You can find me on Discord at: `BananaFalls#2020`
+- 📫 You can find me on Discord at: `BananaFalls#2020` (if you need to contact me, please just send a message, I rarely accept friend requests!)

 > https://maxward.ml